 Accreditation Committee Member Eligibility

-Initial Accreditation Committee (IAC) members are normally business administrators from AACSB accredited institutions, with considerable experience serving on peer review teams.
+Initial Accreditation Committee (IAC) members are normally business administrators from AACSB-accredited schools, with considerable experience serving on peer review teams.

-Continuous Improvement Review Committee (CIRC) members are normally business administrators from AACSB accredited institutions with considerable experience serving on peer review teams.
+Continuous Improvement Review Committee (CIRC) members are normally business administrators from AACSB-accredited schools, with considerable experience serving on peer review teams.

-Accounting Accreditation Committee (AAC) members are normally the chair/head of the accounting department/school of AACSB accredited organizations holding accounting accreditation or non-educational members who are active in accounting business practice and have a strong knowledge of AACSB Accounting Standards.
+Accounting Accreditation Committee (AAC) members are normally the chair/head of the accounting department/school of AACSB-accredited schools holding accounting accreditation or non-educational members who are active in accounting business practice and have a strong knowledge of AACSB accounting standards.

 Accreditation Peer Review Team Member Eligibility

-Peer review team (PRT) volunteers must be deans/heads of business units (or equivalent) from AACSB accredited schools.
-Peer review team volunteers for accounting visits must be the chair/head of the accounting department/school of AACSB accredited organizations holding business and accounting accreditation.
-First time PRT members must complete training prior to their first visit.
+Peer review team (PRT) volunteers must be deans/heads of business units (or equivalent) from AACSB-accredited schools.
+Peer review team volunteers for accounting visits must be chair/head of the accounting department/school of AACSB-accredited schools holding business and accounting accreditation.
+First-time PRT members must complete training prior to their first visit.

 Accreditation Mentor Eligibility

-Deans and associate deans [or academics (terminal degree) holding equivalent positions] from AACSB accredited schools are eligible to be mentors.
-If a school is seeking AACSB Accounting Accreditation, an accounting chair/head from an AACSB accounting accredited school may serve as mentor.
-First time mentors must complete training prior to their first assignment.
+Deans and associate deans (or academics with a terminal degree) or equivalent positions from AACSB-accredited schools are eligible to be mentors.
+If a school is seeking AACSB accounting accreditation, an accounting chair/head from an AACSB accounting-accredited school may serve as a mentor.
+First-time mentors must complete training prior to their first assignment.
 Associate deans must also submit a letter of endorsement from their dean to qualify.